gr-ace-p/v-typo/README.md

 # V-Typo.
 Animate Meanings
+###### Il progetto affronta il tema della tipografia nella sottotitolazione cinematografica, proponendo l'uso dei caratteri variabili come strumento espressivo che permetta la comprensione delle immagini con un approccio "for all", con l'intento di rendere i sottotitoli elementi in grado di colmare a trecentosessanta gradi l'eventuale impossibilità di fruire del sonoro. ######

+###### *the design theme is typography in the cinematographic subtitling, proposing the use of variable characters as an expressive tool that allows the understanding of images with a "for all" approach, with the aim of making subtitles elements capable of bridging three hundred and sixty the eventual impossibility of enjoying the sound*.######

 ## Prima fase di prototipazione: Arduino+sensori+p5.js  ##
  In questo prototipo utilizzo: un sensore ultrasuoni, un joystick ed un potenziometro per controllare gli assi di variaizone del carattere.